Our cotton is sourced from suppliers in Turkey from farms in Turkey, Kyrgyzstan and Tajikistan and is:

 Pad Wrapper Certifications:

 Our wrappers are compostable and BPI certified.
-Passing BPI's specifications means that a product will biodegrade completely, quickly and safely-just like kraft paper, yard trimmings and food scraps.
+Passing BPI's specifications means that a product will biodegrade completely in a municipal compost, quickly and safely-just like kraft paper, yard trimmings and food scraps.

 OUR TAMPONS ARE MADE IN: Germany

 Our tampon manufacturers operate with high ethical and sustainable standards, marked by these extensive certifications.
-In addition to this, once the covid-19 restrictions permit we will be conducting a full independent audit of the facility so we can be extra sure that everything is running smoothly.
+Once the Covid-19 restrictions permit, we will be conducting a full independent audit of the facility so we can be extra sure that everything is running smoothly.